SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 Again, it can be seen that MPRK methods are only advantageous if low accuracy is acceptable.

-#### Fixed time steps sizes
+### Fixed time steps sizes

 Here we use fixed time step sizes instead of adaptive time stepping.
+We use the functions [`work_precision_fixed`](@ref) and [`work_precision_fixed!`](@ref) to compute the data for the diagrams.
+Please note that these functions set error and computing time to `Inf`, whenever a solution contains negative elements.
+Consequently, such cases are not visible in the work-precision diagrams.

-To create the work-precision diagrams we use the following time step sizes.
+Within the work-precision diagrams we use the following time step sizes.

 ```@example stratreac
 # set time step sizes